SaltOverflow/c-modules/proposals/modules_v4.md

 #### Functions

 Functions have the form `returnType name(parameterType, ...numberOfParameters) {...body}`.
-An importing module needs to provide the size, alignment and name of any types in its declaration to any importing modules.
+In order for importers to use this function, we need to provide the size, alignment and name of any types in its declaration.
 We use compile-time reflection to resolve the details (see Types section for details).

 If we are exporting an inline function, from the compiler's perspective the function body is also exported.
 This may also use compile-time reflection in order to resolve the symbols within the function body (which is done within the context of the containing module, not the importing module).